Jane Anne Jayroe

-Jane Anne Jayroe-Gamble (born October 30, 1946) is a well known broadcaster, author and public official and former American beauty queen from Laverne, Oklahoma, who was Miss Oklahoma in 1966 and Miss America in 1967.
+Jane Anne Jayroe-Gamble (born October 30, 1946) is an American broadcaster, author, public official and former beauty queen from Laverne, Oklahoma, who was Miss Oklahoma in 1966 and Miss America in 1967.
 Jayroe worked as an anchor in TV news in Oklahoma City and Dallas-Fort Worth broadcast media markets for 16 years.
 Later, Governor of Oklahoma Frank Keating appointed her to serve as his Secretary of Tourism and Recreation in his Cabinet.
 She served in that position from 1999 until 2003.
 Jayroe has authored numerous articles and books and was spokesman for The Presbyterian Health Foundation.

 Early life and education

-Jane Anne Jayroe was born on October 30, 1946 to Pete Jayroe and Helene Smith Jayroe in Clinton, Oklahoma.
+Jane Anne Jayroe was born on October 30, 1946, to Pete Jayroe and Helene Smith Jayroe in Clinton, Oklahoma.
 Jayroe grew up in Sentinel and Laverne, Oklahoma.
 She has one older sister, Judith Jayroe Wieser Elmore.

 Pageantry

 As a student at Oklahoma City University, she entered the university’s pageant through her sorority, Alpha Chi Omega, and then went on to win the Miss Oklahoma Pageant.
 Then, at the age of 19, and with no previous pageant experience, Jane was crowned Miss America 1967.
 She sang with and conducted an orchestra for her talent.
 After being crowned Miss America 1967, she traveled around the world and traveled to Vietnam to entertain America’s troops abroad.